-Any student who is making reasonable progress in their fall 2016 studies will be allowed to make the refundable deposit in December.
-By the second week of January, only the students having passed with a 60/100 both MATH 135 and MATH 137, and being registered MATH 136 and MATH 138 (or having already passed these courses with a 60/100) will be allowed to make the first non-refundable payment.
+Any student who is making reasonable progress in their Fall 2017 studies will be allowed to make the refundable deposit in November.
+By the first of January, only the students having passed with a 65/100 both MATH 135 and MATH 137, and being registered MATH 136 and MATH 138 (or having already passed these courses with a 60/100) will be allowed to make the first non-refundable payment.

 What are the timelines involved?

 - October 15th – an email must be sent to Conrad Hewitt indicating the interest to participate in the MIE program.

 - January 5th – Last day to withdraw from the MIE program and receive the refund (full) deposit.

 - January 15th – first non-refundable payment $2,000.